cfe-lab/Kive/CONTRIBUTING.md

 Once you have set up your production server, this is how to deploy a new release:

 1. Make sure the code works in your development environment.
-Run all the Javascript tests and all the Django unit tests.
+Run all the Javascript tests and all the Django unit tests, or check that they ran successfully in the latest TravisCI build.

     cd /path/to/git/Kive
     npm run test:travis